What is the lex loci delicti rule in Canadian inter-provincial law?

 Other Questions

-What is the test for damages in a discrimination action?
+What is the legal test for solicitor-and-client costs in reinstatement applications?
 (Newfoundland and Labrador, Canada)

-What is the definition of discrimination in the context of human rights law?
+What is the law on the imposition of taxation by municipalities?
 (Newfoundland and Labrador, Canada)

-What is the implied term in a commercial contract?
+What is indemnity and what is the test for indemnity?
 (Newfoundland and Labrador, Canada)

-What is the onus on the accused in a reverse onus situation?
+What is the test for granting leave to cross-examine the facts in both an affidavit and a Statement of Claim?
 (Newfoundland and Labrador, Canada)

 X